openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-basic-components-slider.md

 Slider(options?: SliderOptions)

-**Widget capability**: Since API version 9, this API is supported in ArkTS widgets.
+**Widget capability**: This API can be used in ArkTS widgets since API version 9.

 **System capability**: SystemCapability.ArkUI.ArkUI.Full